himanshuvnm/himanshuvnm/README.md

 # Himanshu Singh

-I am an AI Researcher with a background in applied mathematics, scientific computing, and machine learning.
+I am an AI Researcher with a background in pure and applied mathematics, scientific computing, and machine learning.
 My current research focuses on:

 - Mechanistic Interpretability of Transformer Models
 - Sparse and Efficient Neural Networks